jkempf42/kube-volttron/cluster-config/README.md

 	sudo swapoff -a
 	sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

-You can test whether your configuration has worked by running:

-	sudo sysctl -a | grep <routing variable>

 Next, we need to enable routing on both nodes by editing `/etc/sysctl.conf` as root and uncommenting `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot, if they aren't already.